LoveOfTwoGods/Ventis-spouse/README.md

  22/11

-Don´t cover me,I dont like it
+Don´t cover me,I dont like it!
+Unless I don't tell you "Dont cover me", it means I gave you permission.

 Im shy and introverted,INT you first not me !!
 Atleast you are a friend that I have confidence